BetaHuhn/metadata-scraper/README.md

 const data = await getMetaData(options)
 ```

-`customRules` needs to contain one or more objects, where the key (name above) is the key which later gets returned.
-You can then specify different rules for that item in the rules array.
+`customRules` needs to contain one or more objects, where the key (name above) will identify the value in the returned data.

+You can then specify different rules for each item in the rules array.

 The first item is the query which gets inserted into the browsers querySelector function, and the second item is a function which gets passed the HTML element: